1922 Dominion of Canada Football Championship

 The 1922 Dominion of Canada Football Championship was the seventh staging of Canada Soccer's domestic football club competition.
-Calgary Hillhurst FC won the Connaught Cup after they beat Toronto Ulster United FC after two matches at Scottish Field in Toronto from 10-12 August 1922.
+Calgary Hillhurst FC won the Connaught Cup after they beat Toronto Ulster United FC after two matches at Scottish Field in Toronto on August 10 and 12, 1922.

 After winning the Alberta section, Calgary Hillhurst FC beat Nanaimo City FC and United Weston FC on the road to the Canadian Final.